RKMAMUN/Hotel_management_system/README.md

  5. Standard formatting implemented
  6. No useless variables or functions defined

+7. Build management for PHP refers to the process of automating the build and deployment of PHP applications.
+This involves managing the build environment, defining build processes, and automating build and deployment tasks.
+The goal of build management for PHP is to streamline the development process, reduce errors, and increase efficiency.

 I have also some screenshot as cheat sheet https://github.com/RKMAMUN/Hotel_management_system/blob/main/11%20Points/5/Cheat%20Sheet.pdf